Zepeng-Mu/myWebsite/content/projects.md

 draft = false

 tags = ["academic"]
-summary = "Create a beautifully simple website or blog in under 10 minutes."
+summary = "A list of the projects I have participated in."

 [header]
 image = "headers/getting-started.png"